-As Santa Clara County faces water supply challenges driven by reoccurring droughts, growth in population and businesses, and variabilities of imported water, the water district is investing in locally reliable, sustainable, and efficient water supplies such as recycled and purified water.
+As Santa Clara County faces ongoing water supply challenges driven by reoccurring droughts, population and business growth, and variabilities of imported water, the water district is investing in locally reliable, sustainable, and efficient water supplies such as recycled and purified water.

-The water district’s goal is to develop recycled and purified water to provide for at least 10% of the total County water demands by 2025.
-To achieve this, the water district plans to develop up to 24,000 acre-feet per year (AFY) of additional highly purified water for potable reuse by the year 2025 and support continued production and expansion of recycled water.
-This amounts to 8 billion gallons a year of a new, drought-proof water supply, enough water to serve 74,000 households each year in Silicon Valley.
+To secure a long-term, locally controlled, and drought-resilient water supply, Valley Water’s goal is to develop recycled and purified water to meet at least 10% of the County’s total water demands by 2035.
+To achieve this, Valley Water plans to develop up to 24,000 acre-feet per year of additional highly purified water for potable reuse by the year 2035 and support continued production and expansion of recycled and purified water.

-Long-term, the water district’s planning evaluates the development of up to 45,000 AFY of purified water for potable reuse.
+Long-term, Valley Water’s planning evaluates the development of up to 45,000 AFY of purified water for potable reuse.

 Planning

-To ensure an adequate and reliable supply of high-quality water, the water district has partnered with cities and water retailers in Santa Clara County to develop recycled and purified water supplies.
-In calendar year 2017, about five percent of the county’s total water use consisted of recycled water, and was used primarily for landscaping, agriculture and industrial activities.
+To ensure an adequate and reliable supply of high-quality water, Valley Water has partnered with cities and water retailers in Santa Clara County to develop recycled and purified water supplies.
+In calendar year 2023, about five percent of the county’s total water use consisted of recycled water, and was used primarily for landscaping, agriculture and industrial activities.

 There are four individual Recycled Water Systems (RWS) providing service in Santa Clara County.
 These systems receive recycled water from a single Producer (City of Sunnyvale, Palo Alto Regional Water Quality Control Plant (RWQCP), South Bay Water Recycling (SBWR), and South County Regional Wastewater Authority(SCRWA)).